 The Board has overall responsibility for the governance of risk and determination of risk policies.
 The Board, assisted by the ARC, is responsible for determining the Company's level of risk tolerance (including the nature and extent of significant risks which the Company is willing to take in achieving its strategic objectives and value creation) and oversees the management in implementing the risk management and internal controls system.

-The Risk Management Committee is chaired by the CEO and comprises the CEO, the CFO, the Group General Manager ("GGM"), and the Group Internal Audit Manager.
+The Risk Management Committee is chaired by the CEO and comprises the CEO, the CFO and the GGM.
+The Group Internal Audit Manager is also in attendance at the Risk Management Committee meetings.

 It performs the following roles: